 If you would rather not reduce your home to embers, we suggest steering clear of cords and electrical devices from dollar stores.

-That may sound overly dramatic, but dollar stores don’t have a great track record of quality control when it comes to cords and electronics.
+That may sound dramatic, but dollar stores don’t have a great track record of quality control when it comes to cords and electronics.

-As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty, low-priced, made-in-China power strips, extension cords and surge protectors that were being sold at discount stores.
+As far back as 1999, the U.S. Consumer Product Safety Commission warned about faulty, low-priced, made-in-China power strips, extension cords and surge protectors sold by discount stores and small retailers.